-- (1) Subject to the provisions of this by-law, development charges against land shall be imposed, calculated and collected in accordance with the base rates set out in Schedule "A", which relate to the services set out in subsection 2(1). - (2) Notwithstanding subsection (1), for the designated lands included in Schedule "B" development charges shall be imposed, calculated and collected in accordance with the base rates set out in Schedule "A", which relate to the Area-Specific Services set out in subsection 2(1). - (3) Notwithstanding subsection (1), for the lands which are not included as designated lands within Schedule "B" but which are to be serviced by water services, wastewater services or both services, development charges shall be imposed, calculated and collected in accordance with the rates set out in Schedule "A", which relate to the appropriate Area Specific Service(s) set out in subsection 2(1). - (4) The development charge with respect to the use of any land, buildings or structures shall be calculated as follows: - (a) in the case of residential development or redevelopment, or the residential portion of a mixed-use development or redevelopment, based upon the number and type of dwelling units; - (b) in the case of non-residential development or redevelopment, or the non-residential portion of a mixed-use development or
+- (1) Subject to the provisions of this by-law, development charges against land shall be imposed, calculated and collected in accordance with the base rates set out in Schedule "A", which relate to the services set out in subsection 2 (1). - (2) Notwithstanding subsection (1), for lands which are or will be serviced by water and/ or wastewater services, the Area-Specific Services development charges shall be imposed, calculated and collected in accordance with the base rates set out in Schedule "A", which relate to the Area-Specific Services set out in subsection 2 (1). - (3) The development charge with respect to the use of any land, buildings or structures shall be calculated as follows: - (a) in the case of residential development or redevelopment, or the residential portion of a mixed-use development or redevelopment, based upon the number and type of dwelling units;

-- (5) Council hereby determines that the development or redevelopment of land, buildings or structures for residential and non-residential uses will require the provision, enlargement or expansion of the services referenced in subsection 2(1). - (6) Notwithstanding the provisions of this by-law, development charges for rental housing developments will be reduced based on the number of bedrooms in each unit as follows: - (a) Three or more bedrooms 25% reduction; - (b) Two bedrooms 20% reduction; and - (c) All other bedroom quantities 15% reduction. - (7) The amount of the development charges set out in Schedule "A" to this bylaw shall be reduced as follows, in accordance with section 5(6) of the Act: - (a) the first year that the by-law is in force 80 percent of the development charge that could otherwise be charged; - (b) the second year that the by-law is in force 85 percent of the development charge that could otherwise be charged; - (c) the third year that the by-law is in force 90 percent of the development charge that could otherwise be charged; - (d) the fourth year that the by-law is in force 95 percent of the development charge that could otherwise be charged; and - (e) the fifth to tenth years that the by-law is in force 100 percent of the development charge will be imposed.
+- (b) in the case of non-residential development or redevelopment, or the non-residential portion of a mixed-use development or redevelopment, based upon the gross floor area of such development. - (4) Council hereby determines that the development or redevelopment of land, buildings or structures for residential and non-residential uses will require the provision, enlargement or expansion of the services referenced in subsection 2 (1). - (5) Notwithstanding the provisions of this by-law, development charges for rental housing developments will be reduced based on the number of bedrooms in each unit as follows: - (a) Three or more bedrooms 25% reduction; - (b) Two bedrooms 20% reduction; and - (c) All other bedroom quantities 15% reduction.